ranaivoson/stripe/README.md

 ```

 ##TODO:
-- you need to create you entity Order
+- you need to create your entity Order with your own logic to charge a payment
+- This is just a example with a default amount